Apoorva64/si4-middleware/README.md

 ### C#

-- Open the project in Visual Studio
+- Open the project in Visual Studio (MiddlewareProject.sln)
 - Build the solution in release mode
-- The binaries will be generated in the bin folder
+- The binaries will be generated in the bin folder of each project

 ### Java HeavyClient

-- Open the project in Intellij IDEA
+- Open the "./HeavyClient" folder in Intellij IDEA
-- run `mvn clean install` in the terminal
+- run `mvn clean install`
 - The binaries will be generated in the target folder(middleware-1.0-SNAPSHOT-shaded.jar)

 ### Packaging